Adding Epoxy to your Live Edge Wood project

 Step 7: Pour the epoxy on your live edge project

 We recommend that you mix all the epoxy you need for your project with the same color.
 We have made our lives very difficult by pouring in lifts and not matching the color correctly.
 Also, be careful with the type of dye/powder you use.
 The client will let you know if it should be a solid color with a dye, or if they want a metallic sheen.
 (Which would be mica powder)

 Pour the epoxy to the level of the wood, or slightly over, and hit with a plumbing torch (We recommend this one).
 It will help remove the bubbles.

-Step 8: De-mold your piece and sand it forever
+Step 8: De-mold your Live Edge Table and sand it forever

 Another option we recommend for this part, find a shop like ours and rent a wide belt sander for a half an hour, well worth it to save yourself from roughly 6-14 hours of hand sanding.
 Remember, it’s important not use to rough sandpaper.
 We recommend starting with 220 grit and stepping up to 600 grit finish grade paper for a smooth finish.
 Once Sanding is complete, it is time to apply a tongue oil to allow the natural beauty to shine through.
 Learn how to take care of your live edge wood furniture here